When To Apply Sunscreen: Before or After Moisturizer?

 What’s the difference between chemical vs physical sunscreen?

+When you ask, “Do you put sunscreen on before or after moisturizer?”, it's important to understand which kind of sunscreen you’re using.
 There are several key differences between chemical and physical sunscreen—from their composition and safety, to how they work.

 Colorescience mineral sunscreen is made with natural active ingredients such as Titanium Dioxide and Zinc Oxide.
 Our safe sunscreen is available in a variety of application methods for convenient use.
 Try our Sunforgettable® Total Protection™ Brush-On Shield SPF 50 or Sunforgettable® Total Protection™ Sport Stick SPF 50 for easy application on the go.